Previous Page Next Page

 • Faxed to SWI at 512-339-5900 or 800-647-7410 on official agency letterhead.

-If the Records Management Group (RMG), attorneys representing DFPS, or the Office of Inspector General (OIG) requests a recorded call and associated report documentation, the intake specialist:
+If RMG, attorneys representing DFPS, or OIG requests a recorded call and associated report documentation, the intake specialist:

-• Tells requestor to email the request to SWI Policy and Performance Management at the QAUNIT mailbox.
+• Tells the requester to email the request to Policy and Performance Management (PPM) at the QAUNIT mailbox.

 3434 Completing a Call Recording Request

-SWI Policy & Performance Management (PPM) staff typically completes requests for recorded calls and associated information.
-A supervisor, worker V, or program administrator may handle this request when:
+Policy and Performance Management (PPM) typically completes requests for recorded calls and associated information.
+An intake supervisor, worker V, or program administrator (PA) may handle this request when:

 • Someone from PPM is not available.